mzur/kirby-uniform/README.md

 Now you can add as many additional form fields as you like but you shouldn't use the `_` prefix for your own field names.

+__Note:__ [Disable the kirby cache](https://getkirby.com/docs/developer-guide/advanced/caching#ignoring-pages) for pages where you use kirby-uniform to make sure the form is generated dynamically.

 ## Options

 These are the options of the options array.
 You have to specify at least one action.
 Everything else is, well, optional.